VandyVRC/dimli/README.md

     define('DIR', dirname(__DIR__).'/');

-3) Replace each of the sections in the above code that are wrapped in "<" and ">" with the appropriate values for your server environment.
+3) Replace each of the sections in the above code that are wrapped in "{" and "}" with the appropriate values for your server environment.

 4) Save and allow _php/_config/constants.inc.php to remain at its current directory location.
 It will be required by several files in the application at large.

+#### Create a Starter Admin User

+The first user will need to be created manually.
+Additional users can be added from within DIMLI's user-interface once the admin has logged in.
+Follow these steps to create an admin user:

+1) Add an entry to the 'user' table of the new database.
+Give a value to the 'username', 'first_name' and 'last_name' fields.
+Enter '1' in every field whose name ends in '_priv' to give the admin all possible privileges.

+2) Create a new file called `makePassword.php` with the following contents:

+    <?php
+    $salt = '{same salt string you defined above in constants.inc.php}';
+    echo crypt('{yourDesiredPassword}', $salt);

+3) Run this file in your browser.
+Use the resulting message as the value for the 'crypted_password' field in the 'user' table entry for your admin user.

+4) Delete the file 'makePassword.php'.

 #### Prepare Image Directory